bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Dependencies are injected in 2 main ways:
 - **Constructor**-based injection - this is the preferred way when xml-based definitions are commonly adopted
-- **Annotation**-based injection- autowiring can be achieved by using the the @Autowired or @Resource annotations.
+- **Annotation**-based injection - autowiring can be achieved by using the the @Autowired or @Resource annotations.
 This should be used mainly when using annotation-based bean definitions

 DO NOT user property-setter based injection.
 The @required annotation that used to be used to mandate dependencies is deprecated.